civicrm/cv-nodejs/README.md

  * Check that `cv` works with your local CiviCRM build (e.g. run `cv api system.get` or `cv api system.get -vvv`).

- * Run CLI commands under the Drupal/Joomla/WordPress web root (or any child thereof).
+ * Do your work under the Drupal/Joomla/WordPress web root (or any child thereof) so that it can be autodetected.

 ## Installation